-How can a programmer determine the depth of the library?
-Should it be deep or shallow?
-And should the primary focus be on narrowly defined genres or open them up to be wide?
-What is the best way to stretch music’s appeal and improve the chance of capturing more fans?
+Library depth is one of the most debated topics in programming.
+Should the library be deep to provide more variety or shallow because listeners have a short attention span?
+Should the primary focus be on narrowly defined genres or broader to provide a range of styles that theoretically are more interesting?
+What is the best way to stretch the library’s appeal and improve the chance of increasing quarter hours?